Best flea collars for cats of all ages and types

 Seresto kills existing fleas on cats within 24 hours after application.
 After those 24 hours, new fleas are killed within 2 hours, which means it won't be long before your kitty is experiencing relief.

 Suitable for use on both indoor and outdoor cats over the age of 10 weeks, the Seresto flea collar is one of the more expensive on the market, but it's super effective, which makes it well-deserving of the top spot in this guide.
+The only downside is the price.
+If you are looking for a more budget-friendly option, the Hartz UltraGuard Flea & Tick collar is a better choice.

 The best budget flea collar for cats

-Hartz UltraGuard Flea and Tick Collar for cats
+Hartz UltraGuard Flea and Tick Collar for Cats

 (Image credit: Hartz)